modypy/modypy/docs/api/model.rst

     Events and specifically clocks are the basis of the simulation of discrete-time elements in a system.

-Evaluation (:mod:`modypy.model.evaluation`)
-    is done by :class:`modypy.model.evaluation.Evaluator` objects, which lazily determine the values of signals, ports, events and state derivatives at one specific point in time.
-The dependencies between signals are considered and algebraic loops are automatically detected and reported.
-Calculation results are cached for better performance.

 .. toctree::
     :hidden:
     :glob: